Ohio

 Ohio Data Privacy Laws: Safe Harbor & Consumer Rights (2026)

-How the Safe Harbor Works
+What the Safe Harbor Covers

-First, it must protect the security and confidentiality of personal information or restricted information.
-Second, it must protect against any anticipated threats or hazards to the security or integrity of that information.
-Third, it must protect against unauthorized access to and acquisition of the information that is likely to result in a material risk of identity theft or other fraud.
+To qualify for the safe harbor, a covered entity must maintain a written cybersecurity program with administrative, technical, and physical safeguards designed to accomplish three objectives.
+First, protect the security and confidentiality of personal information and restricted information.
+Second, protect against anticipated threats or hazards to the security or integrity of that information.
+Third, protect against unauthorized access and acquisition that is likely to result in a material risk of identity theft or other fraud.

 Recognized Cybersecurity Frameworks